ryankellyongh/BERDO-Analysis/README.md

 ## Key Findings

-- Most buildings are in compliance, but a meaningful number remain not submitted or pending revisions
+- 3,412 buildings are in compliance, compared to 150 pending revisions and 34 state pathways
-- Multifamily and office buildings make up a large share of the dataset
+- Multifamily and office buildings make up a large share of the dataset, acounting for 2000 plus buildings.
 - Buildings with higher Energy Use Intensity (EUI) tend to face greater compliance challenges
 - Fossil fuel-based buildings remain common, indicating opportunities for electrification
 - Some neighborhoods show higher concentrations of non-submitted buildings, suggesting gaps in reporting or support